F: (724) 514-8954

 - U.S. Court of Appeals for the Fourth Circuit

-Mike’s litigation experience includes representing manufacturers in trade disputes with vendors, litigating disputes related to sales of insurance policies, handling mechanics' lien disputes and representing a university in a natural gas production dispute.
-Mike has also successfully defended lenders against claims that they improperly negotiated checks under Article 3 of the UCC and in lien priority disputes arising under the Article 9 of the UCC.
+Mike’s litigation experience includes representing manufacturers in trade disputes with vendors and subcontractors; construction defect claims; litigating disputes related to sales of insurance policies; perfecting and defending mechanics' lien claims; and representing a university in a natural gas production dispute.
+He has also successfully defended lenders against claims that they improperly negotiated checks under Article 3 of the UCC and in lien priority disputes arising under the Article 9 of the UCC.

 - Chair, Local Rules Advisory Committee, U.S. Bankruptcy Court for the Northern District of West Virginia